Nick7900/AutoCUTS-LM-Analysis/README.md

 # Introduction
 Demonstration to run the AutoCUTS-LM-Analysis code with pictures.
-Code with some examples will be available after publication.
+The full setup with scripts and some image examples will be available after publication.

 Cite the code:
 [![DOI](https://zenodo.org/badge/313559780.svg)](https://zenodo.org/badge/latestdoi/313559780)